DCS-training/Digital-Method-of-the-Month/DMM Docs/GIS.md

 12:00-12:10 Housekeeping and intro

-12:10-12:25 Round of Presentation of the attendees + brief intro of those who said they would be happy to talk
+12:10-12:25 Round of Presentation of the attendees

 12:25 –12:50 discussion using this document